-The intricate involvement with life, the sub-textual social criticism -- unpolluted by overbearing propaganda -- that is evident in the works by artists such as Matthias Grünewald, Albrecht Dürer, Francisco Goya, Max Beckmann and Käthe Kollwitz has begun to teach me how to connect myself, as an artist, to the world; and, most importantly, how to perform my duty to the society as an artist, to reflect the world through the expression of my feelings.
+The intricate involvement with life, the sub-textual social criticism — unpolluted by propaganda — that is evident in the work of artists such as Matthias Grünewald, Albrecht Dürer, Francisco Goya, Max Beckmann, and Käthe Kollwitz has begun to teach me how to connect myself, as an artist, to the world; and, most importantly, how to perform my duty to society as an artist, to refract the world through the expression of my feelings.

-My goal is to discover the truth in life, and to portray those hidden aspects boldly, without losing beauty that is seen.
-Art ought to be from life, and above life.
+Life is a harsh experience, yet beautiful.
+My goal is to discover the truth in life, and to portray those hidden aspects boldly, without losing the beauty that is seen.
 To merely document surfaces is not enough: I want to grasp what is behind, which to me is far more compelling and worthwhile.